jasonamyers/jasonamyers.github.com/_posts/2016-04-28-gevent-postgres-sqlalchemy.md

 ### History
 * 2016-04-28 Added missing return thanks to Mike B.
 * 2016-04-29 Updated information about `.put()` method based on feedback from David S.
+* 2016-04-30 Updated while 1 to while True based on feedback from /u/Asdayasman